Kylie Jenner Hasn’t Decided If She’ll Cut Jordyn Woods Off For Good, ‘The Blast’ Reports

 “She said she went there to make sure none of the girls stayed over,” the insider said.
 “It was a preemptive call.”

-But Hollywood Unlocked’s Jason Lee called Kim Kardashian’s friend Larsa Pippen about it and she later spread the news to the other sisters.
-Khloe reportedly confronted Woods and Thompson which prompted a confession from Woods
+But Hollywood Unlocked’s Jason Lee called Kim Kardashian’s friend, Larsa Pippen, about it and Pippen later spread the news to the other sisters.
+Khloe reportedly confronted Woods and Thompson, which prompted a confession from Woods